-The Cloud is EN comfort rated for women to 26 degrees, although we'd be hesitant to take it out when temperatures are forecast below freezing.
-This bag's rating is 1 degree warmer than the Rab Neutrino, but we actually think that the Neutrino is slightly warmer.
-The Rab is a traditional mummy bag with a zipper and drawcord that you can cinch down around your face to trap all the warm air inside.
-The Cloud has no zipper and one side of the bag will not seal shut.
-The "comforter" does tuck into the inner bag which will, ideally, stay closed.
-But you'll always need to be conscious of what it's doing when you move around, especially if you're a restless sleeper.
-Sierra Designs clams that the "shoulder pocket" will keep the comforter wrapped around you, but that was not our experience.
+The Cloud is EN comfort rated for women to 26 degrees, however, we'd be hesitant to take it out when temperatures are forecast below freezing.
+The Cloud has no zipper, and one side of the bag doesn't seal shut.
+The "comforter" does tuck into the inner bag and stays closed when the sleeper stays still, but you'll always need to be conscious of what it's doing when you move around, especially if you're a restless sleeper.
+Sierra Designs claims that the "shoulder pocket" will keep the comforter wrapped around you, but that was not our experience.

-The Cloud has an integrated pad sleeve.
-In general, we find that pad sleeves can reduce the warmth of a sleeping bag.
-When a pad sleeve is used around a sleeping pad, it stretches the bag open, creating more space inside the bag and leaving you unable to pull the bag around you more for warmth.
-If you tend to get chilly at night, the REI Joule is the warmest, coziest bag in this review.
-It's rated to 21 degrees Fahrenheit.
+As an added feature, the Cloud has an integrated pad sleeve that a sleeping pad can be inserted into.
+In our humble opinions, we think that pad sleeves reduce the warmth of a sleeping bag.
+When a sleeping pad is slipped inside the bag's sleeve, it stretches the bag open creating more space inside and leaving you unable to pull the bag around more tightly for warmth.
+As a result, it's not as warm as other contenders but does well in conditions that aren't below freezing.

 The Cloud also has a sleeping pad sleeve, which we think is an unnecessary feature unless you're a very restless sleeper and fall out of bed often.
-A sleeping pad sleeve detracts from the warmth of your bag because it does not allow you to pull the bag closer for extra warmth.
-We base a lot of this theory on a very cold night out using the Big Agnes Roxy Ann's integrated pad sleeve.
-We would promptly cut the sleeve off to save weight if it was our bag.
+We think using a sleeping pad sleeve detracts from the warmth of your bag because it does not allow you to pull the bag closer for extra warmth.
+As most of our testers aren't fans of this feature, we would cut it off to save further weight.